Warren Access Ltd can provide many types of working at height training, as well as many others.

 This includes IPAF Powered Access Training, PASMA Towers training, Driver CPC courses, HGV Training and many more.

-To find out what courses we can provide please visit our Training page.
+To find out more about our courses, please visit our Training page.

 Council Directive 2009/104/EC concerning the minimum safety and health requirements for the use of work equipment by workers at work OJ L260/5 Article 9 states:

 "Without prejudice to Article 12 of Directive 89/391/EEC, the employer shall take the measures necessary to ensure that: